 Our Programs & Activities

-Shabbat and Holiday Services – Many Ohel Avraham families find their way to our doors in a search for holiness, life meaning and connection to Jewish tradition – things difficult to find in Israel today.
+Shabbat and Holiday Services – Many Ohel Avraham families find their way to our doors in a search for holiness, life meaning and connection to Jewish tradition.
 These people experience a renewal of their Jewish spirit through weekly Shabbat and holiday services, a weekly celebration in song and prayer conducted in an egalitarian and pluralistic spirit.
 Our Rabbis and lay leaders conduct services, give drashot (sermons) and run parallel activities for children and youth.

 Programs for Families with Young Children – Ohel Avraham is a family-oriented congregation that serves as a second home for many parents with young children.
 Our monthly family Shabbat services help parents establish a deeper, more spiritual connection with their children though song, creative and unique crafts and games, and the use of biblical stories to open the doors to personal and interpersonal development.
 We also conduct storytelling sessions, family field trips and classes that improve parenting skills.
 Our volunteer programs engage the whole family so that together they can experience the meaning of tzedakah.